matthewcpp/cutil/README.md

 - [btree](https://cutil.readthedocs.io/en/master/btree_8h.html): Self balancing search tree

 ### Building
 In order to build the library, CMake 3.11 or greater is required.
+Cutil depends on [ctest](https://github.com/matthewcpp/ctest) which will automatically be downloaded by Cmake when the project is configured.

 To easily build the library run the following commands in your terminal:
 ```bash
 mkdir build
 cd build